Kobold: True identity as child's ghost

-Saintine follows the story above with a piece of lore that kobolds are regarded as (ghosts of) infants, and the tail ("caudal appendage") that they have represent the knife used to kill them.
+Saintine follows the story above with a piece of lore that kobolds are regarded as (ghosts of) infants, and the tail ("caudal appendage") that they have represents the knife used to kill them.
 What Praetorius (1666) stated was that the goblin haunting a house often appeared in the guise of children with knives stuck in their backs, revealing them to be ghosts of children murdered in that manner.

 The lore that the kobold's true identity is the soul of a child who died unbaptized was current in the Vogland (including such belief held for the gutel of Erzgebirge).
 Like the soul, the kobold can assume any shape, even "sheer fire".

-Cf. Grimm, the lore that unbaptized children become pilweisse (bilwis) (Note: The "Pilweise of Lauban" is regarded as being related to the stable-kobold, schretelein.
+Cf. Grimm, the lore that unbaptized children become pilweisse (bilwis).
+(Note: The "Pilweise of Lauban" is regarded as being related to the stable-kobold, schretelein.
 Cf. Schrat.)
-Also, the Irrlicht (≈ will-o'-the-wisp), called Dickepôten locally in the southern Altmark, were said to be the souls of unbaptized children.
+Also, the Irrlicht (≈ will-o'-the-wisp), locally called Dickepôten in southern Altmark, was said to be the soul of unbaptized children.
 (Note: Dickepôten described as a name of a "Jack-o'-Lanterns" by Thorpe.
 This is presumably the will-o'the-wisp of Altmark referred to by C. P. G. Scott and Ashliman.)